 - Since the frontend is based on HTML 5, it can easily be integrated into corporate IT infrastructures using firewalls, VPNs, and remote locations.

 The AlgoTrader frontend integrates a full level 2 order book:

 - Aggregated order book across exchanges to see a combined view of currently available liquidity

-The AlgoTrader frontend also comes with the highly interactive TradingView chart library:
+The AlgoTrader frontend also comes with the highly interactive TradingView Real-Time Chart Widget:

 - You can choose to either use TradingView’s historical data in the chart or the data from your historical data provider in AlgoTrader.

 - TradingView has regular and advanced chart types; each one helps analyze the market at a different angle (e.g., Bars, Line, Candles, Renko, Area, etc.).